-Hillary-Marie began her dance training at the age of five at her local dance studio in New Jersey.
-By the age of 12 she was appearing in 11 shows a week in the pre-professional company 'Showstopper's' at the Edward Nash Theater.
-Hillary's studies continued with Karen Callaway Williams, whose credits include Tony Award Nominated Duke Ellington musical PlayOn.
-In 2006 Hillary became a member of the New Jersey Tap Ensemble’s youth company and just three years later became principal dancer for the company under the direction of Deborah Mitchell.
-From 2007 until his death in 2013 Hillary-Marie was mentored by and assistant to the vaudeville legend Dr. Harold ‘Stumpy’ Cromer, half of the world-famous duet ‘Stump & Stumpy’, sharing bill with the likes of Ella Fitzgerald and Frank Sinatra.
+Hillary-Marie began her dance training with Jazz dance at the age of five at her local dance studio in New Jersey, and started studying tap dance at age twelve.
+By the age of fourteen, she was appearing in eleven shows a week in the pre-professional company ‘Showstoppers’ at the Edwards Nash Theatre.
+Her studies continued with Karen Callaway Williams, whose credits include Tony Award Nominated Duke Ellington musical Play On!
+In 2006, Hillary-Marie became a member of the New Jersey Tap Ensemble’s youth company and just three years later became a principal dancer for the company under the direction of Deborah Mitchell.
+From 2007 until his death in 2013, Hillary-Marie was mentored by and assistant to the Vaudeville legend, Dr. Harold ‘Stumpy’ Cromer, half of the world-famous duet ‘Stump & Stumpy’, sharing bill with the likes of Ella Fitzgerald and Frank Sinatra.

 Hillary-Marie strives to increase public awareness and appreciation of tap dance as an instrument through the universal language of music.